egorikas/egorikas.github.io/_posts/2017-03-27-cors-in-aspnet-core.md

 </figure>

-#### Searching for solution
+### Searching for solution

 First of all, I thought about problems with `HttpModule` of `Angular`.
 I even created a <a href="http://stackoverflow.com/questions/42749192/angular2-http-cant-send-post-with-body-and-set-content-type/">stackoverflow question</a>.
 Then, I started to think that the problem may be at the server side.
 And it was.
-I forgot to set up a `CORS` setting for for my back-end app.
+I had forgotten to set up `CORS` settings for for my back-end app.

-#### Configuring CORS for ASP.NET CORE
+### Configuring CORS for ASP.NET CORE

-First of all install `Microsoft.AspNetCore.Cors`.
+First of all installing of `Microsoft.AspNetCore.Cors` is required.
 You can do this by GUI or just run `Install-Package Microsoft.AspNetCore.Cors` in Package Manager Console.
 Then you should  modify your `Startup.cs`.

-##### Step 1.
+### Step 1.
 Modify `ConfigureServices` method

-You need add some code to your ConfigureServices method
+You need add some code to your `ConfigureServices` method

 ```csharp
  public void ConfigureServices(IServiceCollection services)